vivs-ty/Reliability-Forge/basics.md

-# This file contains all the basics things
+# This file contains all the basics case's problems